MicrosoftDocs/dynamics-365-customer-engagement/ce/omni-channel-engagement-hub/agent/agent-oceh/oceh-set-user-presence-status.md

 ---
-title: "Manage presence status in Omni-channel Engagement Hub | MicrosoftDocs"
+title: "Manage presence status in Omnichannel for Customer Service | MicrosoftDocs"
-description: "Learn how to set your presence status in Omni-channel Engagement Hub."
+description: "Learn how to set your presence status in Omnichannel for Customer Service."
 keywords: ""
 author: kabala123
 ms.author: kabala